 We live in the era of social media, where a single negative review can go viral in a nanosecond.
 Customers know what they want and what they’re going to get when they engage with a company – and “delight” is not on their list of expectations.
 So why are companies sticking to the same clichéd marketing playbook?

 The current reality is that customer satisfaction levels are lower than they were in the 1970s, according to CCMC’s National Rage Study.
-Despite a substantial increase in spending by companies to handle customer complaints, nearly $76 billion is at risk to businesses as a result of customer dissatisfaction.
+Despite a substantial increase in spending by companies to handle customer complaints, billions are at risk to businesses as a result of customer dissatisfaction.

 One wonders why there is such a disconnect between a company’s outward messaging, and what consumers truly expect.
 While slogans like, “we’ll do our best not to completely disappoint you” or “you’ll dislike us less than the competition” won’t win any awards, they’re closer to reality than telling customers that they’ll be delighted.
 (Because, seriously, who’s buying that anymore?)